Links on SoundGuys may earn us a commission. Learn more.

 - JBL Under Armor Sport Wireless Train On-Ear Headphones: It won’t win any awards for succinct naming schemas, but this JBL and Under Armor collaboration provides you with a IPX4 rated workout headset including washable mesh ear cup and ANC.
 It charges via outdated microUSB, unfortunately, but it makes a good gym companion otherwise.

 - Klipsch Reference On-Ear Reference II: Concentrating strictly on sound above all else, Klipsch’s signature audio knowledge has been applied to the On-Ear II.
 Unlike the previous model, this one has an optional headphone jack.
 Find it for cheap and it could be worth it, though at full price there are better options.

 - Plantronics BackBeat FIT 500: It features a P2i water-repellent nano-coating that has weathered many Midwest rainstorms.
-Though they didn’t quite make it as one of the best on-ear headphones, they are an incredible value with some of the best Bluetooth connectivity available.
+Though it didn’t quite make it as one of the best on-ear headphones, it is an incredible value with some of the best Bluetooth connectivity available. $59 at Amazon.

 - Sony MDRZX110: Another bang for your buck option, these pair of wired headphones are truly no-frills.
 It is comfortable and, for such a cheap price point, sounds pretty good.

 Some of our picks’ frequency response and isolation charts were measured with our old testing system.
 We have since purchased a Bruel & Kjaer 5128 test fixture (and the appropriate support equipment) to update our testing and data collection.
 It will take a while to update our backlog of old test results, but we will update this article (and many others!) once we’re able with improved sound quality measurements and isolation performance plots.
 These will be made obvious with our new chart aesthetic (black background instead of white).

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.